-Before we dive further into this, it is essential to understand what "gentle parenting" is.
+Before we dive further into this, it is essential to understand what Gentle Parenting and Self-Compassion are.
 This approach to child-rearing emphasizes empathy, respect, understanding, and setting boundaries.
 In the face of a child's strong, challenging emotions, a gentle parent acknowledges the child's feelings, demonstrates how to manage those emotions, and upholds boundaries for safe, expected behaviors.
 These boundaries, having been clearly communicated to the child, are usually accompanied by an explanation.

 For instance, if a young child is having a meltdown because they can't be in the kitchen while their caregiver prepares a fried chicken dinner, a gentle parent might tackle this situation by saying, "It's hard not being near me when I'm doing something interesting, isn't it?
 I can see you really want to be part of what I'm doing.
 It's okay to be upset, but it's not safe for you to stay in the kitchen right now.
 I'm using hot oil, and it isn't safe for you to be in here when I'm handling it."
 The parent may then guide the child through a calming breathing exercise, redirect their attention to another activity, or offer them a choice between two safe alternatives to being in the kitchen.